Underwater (2020) – Film Review

 Visually, Resistance is more than competent as the cinematography by Miguel Ioann Littin-Menz has its fair share of attractive shots, often utilising the story’s diverse mix of locations to great effect with symmetrical lines.
 And for all its unusual choices in terms of structure, it can never be stated that Resistance leans too hard on certain moments to drain them of maximum emotion.
 Take the opening scene, for example, in which a little girl’s house is raided by Nazis who subsequently kill her parents.
 A brief scene, during which, we see no on-screen violence whatsoever.
 With that said, the colour palette of Resistance never tries to be anything but gloomy and grey.
 Whilst I understand that this was likely done to further establish the story’s World War II setting, even in more cheerful moments where Marcel makes the children laugh, Resistance rarely employs vibrant colours in its visuals.

-Similarly, the film’s music is a rather mixed bag.
-As while the original score by Angelo Milli features a handful of memorable tracks such as You Are Not Alone and Adagio for a Silent Performance, both of which help add dramatic weight to the scenes they are featured in.
-There are also plenty of moments where the film is lazily manipulative with its music as the sound of an angelic children’s choir is contrasted with scenes of brutal executions.
+Similarly, the film’s music is a rather mixed bag, as while the original score by Angelo Milli features a handful of memorable tracks, such as You Are Not Alone and Adagio for a Silent Performance, both of which help add dramatic weight to the scenes they are featured within.
+There are also plenty of moments where the film is lazily manipulative with its audio as the sound of an angelic children’s choir is contrasted with scenes of brutal executions.

 Another problem Resistance suffers from is its overabundance of subplots, an issue that frequently results in a complete lack of narrative focus.
 From Marcel’s somewhat strained relationship with his father, who after seeing one of his performances as Charlie Chaplin calls him; “A Clown Dressed Like Hitler in a Whore House,” to a similar kind of resentment toward his brother, as well as a romantic fling with fellow Resistance member, Emma.
 Nearly every subplot in Resistance goes nowhere and practically fades into thin air by the time the end credits roll.
 Proving that when it comes to biopics, more story doesn’t necessarily mean a better story.